 Sr. No. Key Audit Matter Auditors Response 1.
-Trade receivables and other financial assets and Impairment Principal Audit Procedures: The Company has significant trade receivables and other financial assets at year end.
-Given the size of the balances and the risk that some of the trade receivables and other financial assets may not be recoverable, judgement is required to evaluate whether any allowance should be made to reflect the risk.
-The Company recognizes loss allowance for trade receivables and other financial assets at the expected credit loss ('ECL').
-Assessment of the recoverability of trade receivables and other financial assets is inherently subjective and requires significant management judgment (which includes repayment history and financial position of entities from whom these balances are recoverable, terms of underlying arrangements, overdue balances, market conditions etc.) of the Company's key internal controls over the process of estimating the loss allowance for trade receivables and other financial assets including adherence to the requirements of the relevant accounting standards.
-Assessing the Company's methodology for provisioning towards trade receivables and other financial assets.
-Understanding the key inputs used in the provisioning model by the Company such as repayment history, overdue balances, market conditions.
+Trade receivables and other financial assets and Impairment Principal Audit Procedures: In view of the significance of the matter, we applied the following key audit procedures: Obtaining an understanding of and assessing the design, implementation and operating effectiveness of the Company's key internal controls over the adherence to the requirements of the relevant accounting standards.
+Assessing the Company's methodology for provisioning towards trade receivables and other financial assets Understanding the key inputs used in the provisioning model by the Company such as repayment history, overdue balances, market conditions.

-2. Accuracy and completeness of disclosure of related party transaction and compliance with the provision of companies act 2013 and SEBI (Listing Obligations and Disclosure requirements) Regulations, 2015 as amended ('SEBI (LODR) 2015') of ECL is appropriate and in line with the Company's policy.
-In case of overdue debts inquired with management for any dispute which may require additional provisions.
-Assessing the disclosures made against the relevant accounting standards.
-We identified the accuracy and completeness of disclosure of related party transactions as set out in respective notes to the Ind AS financial statements as a key audit matter due to: The significance of transactions with related parties during the year ended March 31, 2023 Related party transactions are subject to the compliance requirement under the Companies act 2013 and SEBI (LODR) 2015.
-Our audit procedure in relation to the disclosure of related party transactions included the following: We obtained an understanding, evaluated the design and tested operating effectiveness of the controls related to capturing of related party transactions and management's process of ensuring all transactions and balances with related parties have been disclosed in the Ind AS Financial statements.
-We obtained an understanding of the Companies policies and procedures in respect of evaluating armslength pricing and approval process by the audit committee and the board of directors.
+As a part of substantive audit procedures, we tested on sample basis the ageing of trade receivable having different overdue period.
+In case of overdue debts inquired with management for any dispute which may require additional provisions.Assessing the disclosures made against the relevant accounting standards.
+The management has computed and provided Expected Credit Loss (ECL) in accordance with Ind AS 109 in earlier periods.
+This provisions reversed during the year based on the company's assessment that full recovery of the outstanding balance of debtors, as shown in the financial statements and even it is expected to recover in case outstanding. additionally any non-expected amounts have been written off during the current period ended.
+2. Accuracy and completeness of disclosure of related party transaction and compliance with the provision of companies act 2013 and SEBI (Listing Obligations and Disclosure requirements) Regulations, 2015 as amended ('SEBI (LODR) 2015') Principle Audit Procedures: We identified the accuracy and completeness of disclosure of related party transactions as set out in respective notes to the Ind AS financial statements as a key audit matter due to:- The significance of transactions with related parties during the year ended March 31, 2024- Related party transactions are subject to the compliance requirement under the Companies act 2013 and SEBI (LODR) 2015. policies and procedures in respect of evaluating armslength pricing and approval process by the audit committee and the board of directors.
 We agreed the amounts disclosed with underlying documentation and read relevant agreements, evaluation of arms-length by management, on a sample basis, as part of our evaluation of the disclosure.
 We assessed management evaluation of compliance with the provision of section 177 and section 188 of Companies act 2013 and SEBI (LODR) 2015.
 We evaluated the disclosures through reading of statutory information books and records and other documents obtained during the course of our audit.
-3. Claims and exposures relating to taxation and litigation The company has disclosed in Note 31(b) Para B of the Ind AS financial statements contingent liabilities of Rs.
-30.31 lakhs.
-In respect of disputed claims / levies under various tax and legal matters Taxation and litigation exposures have been identified as a key audit matter due to: Significance of these amounts and large number of disputed matters with various authorities.
-Significant judgement and assumptions required by management in assessing the exposure of each case to evaluate whether there is a need to set up a provision and measurement of contingent liabilities.
-Principle Audit Procedures: Our audit procedures included the following: We obtained understanding, evaluated the design, and tested the operating effectiveness of the controls related to the identification, recognition and measurement of provisions for disputes, potential claims and litigation, and contingent liabilities.
-We obtained details of legal and tax disputed matters and evaluation made by the management and assessed management's position through discussions on both the probability of success in significant cases, and the magnitude of any potential loss.
-We read external legal opinions (where considered necessary) and other evidence to corroborate management's assessment of risk profile in respect of legal claims.
+3. Claims and exposures relating to taxation and litigation Principle Audit Procedures: The company has disclosed in Note31(b) Para B of the Ind AS financial statements contingent liabilities of Rs.28.04 lakhs.
+In respect of disputed claims/levies under tax and legal matters.
+Our audit procedures included the following: We obtained understanding, evaluated the design, and tested the operating effectiveness of the controls